3 Before you begin

 You are all set

 Well done!
 You are all set to start the course.
 Have a cup of coffee, and look forward to your first program.
 While you sip your coffee, I need you to take an oath (one of three you will take during this course).
-Raise your right hand! (put the coffee on your left).
+Raise your right hand! (put your coffee down first).

 This serves three purposes (as if one was not enough):